Non-equilibrium pathways between cluster morphologies in active phase separation: necking, rupture and cavitation: Results

 \section{Results}

-We perform FFS for transitions in both the slab-to-droplet and droplet-to-slab directions, for a lattice of size $L = 100$, at densities where both slab and droplet geometries are (meta)stable (recall Tab.~\ref{table:params}).
+We perform FFS for transitions in both the slab-to-droplet and droplet-to-slab directions, for a lattice of size $L = 100$, at densities where both slab and droplet geometries are {locally} stable (recall Tab.~\ref{table:params}).
 For each configuration collected at the milestones, we measure the values of $s$ and $d$ (the measured $s$ values are all very close to the milestone values, as expected), allowing us to reconstruct reactive trajectories.
 For each FFS run, we can then average the $s$ and $d$ values at each milestone, yielding the averaged reactive pathway.

 We present results for the four state points shown in Tab.~\ref{table:params} which we separate according to their Peclet numbers.
 For the smaller Pe (parameters A1,A2) our results in Sec.~\ref{sec:low-pe} are sufficient to establish significant differences between slab-to-droplet and droplet-to-slab transitions.
 We find in particular a distinct non-equilibrium mechanism for the slab-to-droplet case, where the slab breaks at a relatively small value of the roundness parameter, which is coupled with density fluctuations (transient bubbles) inside the slab.
 We also analyse convergence of the FFS method.
 For the larger Pe, the calculations are much more challenging: we present clear numerical evidence in Sec.~\ref{sec:high-pe} for a non-equilibrium slab-to-droplet transition mediated by a large bubble within the slab.
-However, the quantitative results (e.g. transition rates) in this case are subject to considerable uncertainty, due to the high computational cost of sampling.